MohammadDehghan/WEE_mammogram/README.md

 <img src="https://github.com/Dehghan99/WEE_mammogram/blob/main/figures/preprocessing.png" alt="drawing" width="800"/>

 In brief, the region of interest (ROI) is initially identified from digital mammograms.
 The ROI's WEE is then calculated, and the images are then classified using the LRC classifier.
 According to 10-fold cross-validation, the best classification results occur when the decomposition level is 4.
-Sensitivity is around 82%, specificity is around 81.5%, and accuracy is around 81.23%.
+Sensitivity is 82%, specificity is 81.5%, and accuracy is 81.23%.
 (Compared to the original paper, my results are lower.)

 <img src="https://github.com/Dehghan99/WEE_mammogram/blob/main/figures/Image_1.png" alt="drawing" width="800"/>